varkenvarken/dockerplayground/README.md

 - clone this Git repo
 - for a local installation, make sure you have a DNS entry that resolves to your localhost (e.g. myserver.local)
 - change the docker-compose.yml to override the FQDN build arg with that same name
-- change the contents of the files in the secrets/ folder or override them by setting the enviromment variables SMTP_SERVER SMTP_USER SMTP_PASSWORD (to access the mailserver for sending registration confirmation emails) and ADMIN_USER ADMIN_PASSWORD (to set the admin credentials)
+- change the contents of the files in the secrets/ folder or override them by setting the enviromment variables
+    - SMTP_SERVER SMTP_USER SMTP_PASSWORD (to access the mailserver for sending registration confirmation emails) and
+    - ADMIN_USER ADMIN_PASSWORD (to set the admin credentials.
+They should be a valid email address and a complex enough password respectively)
+    -DOMAIN (the name of the domain, e,g myserver.local)
 - docker-compose up -d
 - browse to https://myserver.local